marc-lehner/knime_rdkit_python_demo/README.md

 This repository is maintained by the [KNIME Team Rakete](mailto:team-rakete@knime.com).

-It provides a template for creating KNIME Python extensions.
+It provides a template for creating a KNIME Python extension that integrates [RDKit](https://rdkit.org/docs/index.html) functionality.

 ## Contents

-This repository contains a template KNIME Python Extensions.
+This repository contains a template KNIME Python Extension that integrates RDKit functionality.
+It contains one simple example node that counts the number of carbons in molecules provided in an input table.
+Note that this tutorial only works with KNIME AP version 5.6 or higher.
 The code is organized as follows:

 ```
 .
 ├── icons
-│   │── icon.png
+│   └── icon.png
 ├── src
+│   └── __init.py__
 │   └── extension.py
 ├── demos
+│   └── demo-chemistry-python-adapter.knwf
+├── tests
+│   ├── test
+│   └── conftest.py
-│   └── Example_with_Python_node.knwf
+│   └── test_extension.py
 ├── knime.yml
 ├── pixi.toml
 ├── config.yml